tomsansome/user-manual/README.md

 # user-manual
-A user manual / working with me document
+A "user manual" or "working with me" document